Medicare Boot Camp®—Physician Services Version

 • Comply with the specific Medicare coverage requirements for certain services

-• Interpret payment principles for physician services, allowing for a reasonably anticipated projected income stream
+• Interpret payment principles for physician services, allowing for an anticipated projected income stream

 • Explain Medicare’s telehealth benefits